English

 Staff receive regular training to support their understanding of our approach to Phonics, along with strategies for delivery and assessment.
 Teacher and TAs communicate daily about the needs of the children in their groups and classes.
 Phonics observations and coaching sessions take place to support the improvement of teaching and learning.
 CPD is responsive to the needs of the staff.

-We are a Reading School
+We are a reading school.
+We therefore:

 • Promote a love of reading and books at every opportunity.
 Our displays reflect this and are evident in classrooms and corridors.
 Our children regularly access the school library and are encouraged to join their local library.
 Our staff read to children every day – they are advocates for reading.